 We at the Law Enforcement Legal Defense Fund will stand behind Brown Deer Police Officer Devon Kraemer.
 We will do what we have so many other times – fight for her and raise funds for her defense in court and defend her in the court of public opinion.
 Please stand with us!

-UPDATE – May 2017: Last November, in an early hearing on the case, Milwaukee Black Panthers were present in the courtroom, dressed in the black garb of their protest.
-In a blatant attempt to influence the court and public opinion, and to intimidate Officer Kraemer, one Panther said, “We have murders . . . (and) . . .
+UPDATE – September 2017: Devon’s faced threats and intimidation since the charges were brought against her.
+Last year Milwaukee Black Panthers showed up in court, dressed in black and attempting to influence the court and public opinion, with one saying, “We have murders . . . (and) . . .
 We want to make sure justice is served.
 Whatever it takes for justice.
 Disruptions, disturbances, extreme economic boycotting — it’s all about the dollar, right?
 America was built on violence and will only respond to threats of violence or the actual act of violence.”